 Customer Experience vs. Customer Service

-Customer support is a subset
+1. Customer support is a subset

 Customer experience includes the entire customer journey, of which customer service is a part.
 Customer experience includes customer service and customer care.
-CX begins with potential customers who have yet even to make a product purchase or avail of a service.
-In terms of customer service, it comes after; when they need help with the purchased product or availed service.
+CX begins with potential customers who have yet to make a product purchase or avail of a service.
+In terms of customer service, it comes after when they need help with the purchased product or availed service.

 Customer experience is proactive and reaches out to customers in various ways and touchpoints.
-This could pre-purchase, post-purchase, etc.
+This could be pre-purchase, post-purchase, etc.

 Customer service is reactive in nature and is often contacted in case customers have any issues.
 A customer will have no reason to interact with customer service professionals if there are no issues.